yazdinip/CreditRisk/docs/ci_cd.md

   - Same environment prep + DVC remote configuration as CD.
   - `dvc repro --force validate_model` and `dvc repro --force monitor_drift` to guarantee a fresh DAG run, even if no code changed.
   - `python -m creditrisk.utils.data_freshness --max-age-hours 36 --fail-on-stale` to produce `reports/data_freshness.json` and fail loudly when the ingestion snapshot exceeds the SLA.
   - `python -m creditrisk.monitoring.production --publish-metrics` to compare the latest production extracts against the training baseline, push the drift share/flag into CloudWatch (when AWS credentials are scoped), and write `reports/retrain_trigger.json`.
-When the drift share exceeds the configured threshold the workflow automatically runs the retrain command so a fresh model is queued without human intervention.
+Set `monitoring.auto_retrain: true` (or pass `--auto-retrain`) if you want the nightly job to execute the configured retrain command automatically whenever the drift threshold is breached.
   - Upload a trimmed artifact set (`ingestion_summary.json`, `data_freshness.json`, drift outputs) so on-call engineers can inspect the results without reproducing them locally.

+### 4. Airflow DAG (`orchestration/airflow_creditrisk_dag.py`)

+- Use this when you need stateful orchestration, retries, SLA monitoring, or manual approvals.
+Each stage shells out to the same CLIs used locally (`dvc repro ...`, `python -m creditrisk.monitoring.production`, `python -m creditrisk.pipelines.canary_validation`), so the DAG stays in sync with the repo.
+- Airflow Variables provide the repo path, production dataset location, production model path, and allowed canary deltas, making it easy to promote the same DAG across dev/staging/prod.
+- Pair with Airflow’s notification + approval features to recreate the “approval-gated CI/CD” requirement from the proposal.

 ## Next Steps

 1. Link GH Actions status to PR requirements.
-2. Add slack/webhook notifications for CD success/failure.
+2. Pipe key workflow outcomes (freshness, drift, deploy success) into Slack/webhooks for easier paging.
 3. Add manual approval gates or change-management hooks before Production promotion if required by governance.